jadounrahul/kartsnms/doc/Extensions/Plugin-System.md

 # Developing for the Plugin System

-With plugins you can extend LibreNMS with special functions that are specific to your setup or are not relevant or interesting for all community members.
+With plugins you can extend KartsNMS with special functions that are specific to your setup or are not relevant or interesting for all community members.

 You are able to intervene in defined places in the behavior of the website, without it coming to problems with future updates.

-This documentation will give you a basis for writing a plugin for LibreNMS.
-An example plugin is included in the LibreNMS distribution.
+This documentation will give you a basis for writing a plugin for KartsNMS.
+An example plugin is included in the KartsNMS distribution.

 ## Version 2 Plugin System structure